sourceboat/laravel-enumeration/README.md

 ];
 ```

-## Model Trait
+## Custom Cast

-You can use the `HasEnums` trait to enable automatic casting of properties to enums.
-When used, it also automatically checks if a value set to an enum property is valid, if not it throws an `UndefinedMemberException`.
+You can use the `Enum` custom cast to enable automatic casting of properties to enums.
+When used, it will set the property to the default members value when set to an invalid value, same goes when the initial value is invalid when getting it, it will return the default member.

-To enable this functionality you will have to use the trait and set the enums property on your model.

 ```php
 <?php